 - VII.
-Letters of Support: You must provide a letter of commitment from the external research collaborator.
+Letters of Support: Provide a letter of commitment from the external research collaborator.
 This letter must contain an understanding of the scope of work, deliverables and budget allocated for the work to be performed.
 Other Letters of support from key personnel and consultants are encouraged. - VIII.
 Compliance: When the proposal involves human embryonic stem cells, ionizing radiation, laboratory animals, human subjects, or other elements that requires approval by an oversight committee, integrate the descriptions into the Research Strategy section.
-If the proposal is awarded, separate applications must be made to the appropriate oversight committee before the work can begin, e.g., Institutional Animal Care and Use Committee (IACUC), Institutional Review Board (IRB), Institutional Biosafety Committee (IBC), Stem Cell Research Oversight Committee (SCRO). - IX: Final Report: Extensions of the project period may be requested and if granted, will follow NIH guidance.
+If the proposal is awarded, separate applications must be made to the appropriate oversight committee before the work can begin, e.g., Institutional Animal Care and Use Committee

+(IACUC), Institutional Review Board (IRB), Institutional Biosafety Committee (IBC), Stem Cell Research Oversight Committee (SCRO).

+IX: Final Report: No-cost extensions of the project period may be requested and if granted, will follow NIH guidance.
+An initial 18-month extension can be approved by the VP for Research Affairs or their designee; a second 12-month extension will require approval by the Director of the IGTG.
 A progress report is due at the end of year one.
 Within 60 days of the end of the project period, a final report is due.
 It should include accomplishments, significant results, manuscripts prepared for publication and plans for extramural grant applications.
-Contact Post Award for information, ext.
-44589.
+Contact Post Award for information, X44589.